 2. Optimize Your Profile

-The most important part of your profile is that it’s complete.
+The most important part of your profile is building your LinkedIn profile.
 You shouldn’t have any empty sections or noticeable gaps on your page.
 The more complete your page is, the more credible you look, which will help you expand your network.

 Whether you hire a photographer or do it yourself, you should have a professional headshot as your profile photo.
 Choose a background picture that enhances your profile and reflects your work.